-For Family Members and Friends of Individuals Living with Mental Illness
+For Family and Friends of Individuals Living with a Mental Health Condition

-Who Should Attend: The course is designed specifically for parents, siblings, spouses, teenage and adult children and significant others of persons with mental illness.
-Many family members describe the impact of this program as life changing.
+Who Should Attend: The course is designed specifically for parents, siblings, spouses, teenage and adult children and significant others of persons with a mental health condition.
+Many family members describe the impact of this program as “life changing.”

 Please share this information with anyone you think would benefit from taking this course.

-The NAMI Family-to-Family Education Program is a FREE 12-week course structured to help families and friends of individuals with mental illness understand and support their loved ones while maintaining their own well-being.
+The NAMI Family-to-Family Education Program is a FREE 8-week course structured to help families and friends of individuals with a mental health condition understand and support their loved ones while maintaining their own well-being.